gabrielguerrer/anom_int_2024/README.md

 ![Groups example](https://github.com/gabrielguerrer/anom_int_2024/blob/main/images/groups.png)

-The image above shows the group definition used in the study’s first preregistration: 60 sessions were assigned to each of the four experiments, with experiment types randomly selected throughout the course of the study.
+The image above shows the group definition used in the study’s first preregistration (PR1): 60 sessions were assigned to each of the four experiments, with experiment types randomly selected throughout the course of the study.

 ### Participant Sessions